Approximating rough stochastic PDEs

 When checking \eref{e:Out2} it is sufficient to look at the term $\Psi^{\theta(u)}$.
-Actually, the terms $S(t) \, u^0$ and $\Phi^{F(u)}$ will be $\cC^1$ in space.
-So they can be included in the remainder $R^u$ and we need not worry about them.
-The same is true for the term $\Xi^u$ discussed in \eref{e:Out1} as can be established with the \emph{scaling lemma} \ref{lem:scaling}.
+Actually, the terms $S(t) \, u^0$ and $\Phi^{F(u)}$ will be $\cC^1$ in space, so they can be included in the remainder $R^u$ and we need not worry about them.
+The same turns out to be true for the term $\Xi^u$ discussed in \eref{e:Out1}.